susmaycan/phone-catalogue-full/README.md

 ## Information
 1. The API is build with NodeJS and it doesn't use a database, it only retrieves the .json.
-2. The Front-end is built with NodeJS and Redux.
+2. The Front-end is built with ReactJS and Redux.
 It uses additional libraries as Axios, React Router, Saas and Bootstrap.
 3. The "discount" and "reviews" components are random numbers generated.
 Their use is only to make the web prettier.

 ## Run with docker